 Tuition fees must be placed in a trust account and can

 only be drawn down according to government guidelines.

-the application is unsuccessful.
 An application may

 be rejected if the Immigration officer does not believe